eyereasoner/eye/let/README.md

     )].
     ```

-- eyelet supports querying with queries described in RDF Core as
+- eye/let supports querying with queries described in RDF Core as
   e.g.
     ```
     # who is a what?